JetBrains/teamcity-documentation/topics/personal-build.md

         --data @node.xml \
         "http://<username>:<password>@<host>:<port>/app/rest/buildQueue"
    ```
    The agent will receive the patch and apply it before running the build.
 After the build, it will revert the patch, so the checkout directory can be reused by subsequent builds.
+Unused patches are automatically cleaned up by a 15-minutes timeout.

  <seealso>
         <category ref="installation">